 Art historian Giorgio Vasari identified Lisa Gherardini del Giocondo as Leonardo’s subject in his “Lives of the Artists,” published when Lisa’s sons and some of Leonardo’s contemporaries were still alive and could have challenged any misidentification.
 Speculation about other possible models has run rampant over the centuries, but in 2006 an archivist discovered a margin note in a book that commented on Leonardo’s working on the portrait and was dated as “October 1502.”
 Everything about this identification has held up to intense scrutiny.

-As best we can tell, what was Leonardo’s process for painting the Mona Lisa?
+What was Leonardo’s process for painting the Mona Lisa?

 We know that Leonardo worked on poplar, which was a popular choice among Florentine artists at the time, and in oils, which were not yet in common use.
 From the margin note mentioned above, we also know that he first focused on her facial features, leaving the background to be finished later.